-In teaching Physical Education, we aim to:
+In teaching Physical Education we aim to:

-- Help children to understand the changes that occur to their bodies during and after exercise. - Encourage children to adapt and apply a range of gymnastic, games and dance skills and to perform them with increasing control, co-ordination and fluency. - Enable pupils to develop an appreciation of physical movement, through the process of planning, performing, evaluating and decision making. - Develop responsibility for personal and peer safety, and for safe use of equipment. - Develop the ability to work independently, and communicate with and respond positively towards others. - Introduce and encourage the use of the correct vocabulary.
+- Facilitate the development of children's body awareness. - Develop the fine and gross motor skills needed for a range of PE activities concentrating on the 'Prime' areas in the Foundation Stage through Big Movement outdoors. - Encourage children to adapt and apply a range of gymnastic, games and dance skills and to perform them with increasing control, co-ordination and fluency. - Introduce children to a healthy, active lifestyle and understand the positive implications of this. - Enable pupils to develop an appreciation of physical movement through the process of planning, performing, evaluating and decision making. - Develop responsibility for personal and peer safety and for safe use of equipment. - Develop a positive attitude to fair play and honest competition in order to cope with varying degrees of success and failure. - Develop the ability to work independently and communicate with and respond positively towards others. - Encourage children to be aware of changes occurring to their bodies during and after exercise.